 Phase 5 – Security

-This here is the most underestimated phase by all novice users and even some users with years of experience, it is a bureaucratic step, but extremely necessary and should also ideally be thought of before we start developing our apps, as there may be cases where We need to remodel some areas of our database to be able to implement 100% the expected security in our app.
+This is the most underestimated phase by all novice users and even some users with years of experience.
+It is a bureaucratic step, but extremely necessary and should also ideally be thought about before we start developing our apps, as there may be cases where we need to remodel some fields in our database in order to implement the expected security in our app.

 In practice, this implementation varies from tool to tool, but at a conceptual level, the idea is the same.